Extended Workforce Policy

-10.2 In situations in which individuals undertake substantially different types of work at different levels, potentially within different Colleges/US and/or the activities are essentially unrelated, it may be appropriate for a separate type of contract to apply to each role.
-In such a case, advice should be sought from the College/University Services HR team.
+10.2 In situations in which individuals undertake substantially different types of work at different levels, potentially within different Colleges/P&OD and/or the activities are essentially unrelated, it may be appropriate for a separate type of contract to apply to each role.
+In such a case, advice should be sought from the College/P&OD Team.
 Where one type of work is undertaken once or very occasionally it may be paid in accordance with the worker arrangements on an ad hoc basis or ideally simply as additional hours at the appropriate rate for the role and charged to the relevant department.

-10.3 Corporate HR will monitor the use of multiple engagements and work with the College/US HR teams to consider whether there are alternative approaches which may be more suitable for such individuals and reduce the complexity of their work with the University.
+10.3 P&OD will monitor the use of multiple engagements and work with the College/P&OD Teams to consider whether there are alternative approaches which may be more suitable for such individuals and reduce the complexity of their work with the University.

 11. Monitoring contractual practices